zigac9/Interaction-and-Information-Design/Seminar1/README.md

 - **Shot Details**: By clicking on a shot, users can view detailed information about that shot, including the shot zone, action type, shot type, and event type.
 - **Efficiency Display**: The application displays the efficiency of shots from different zones, allowing users to compare the performance in various situations.
 - **Shot Count Display**: The application displays the total number of shots taken.
+- **Points Scored Display**: The application displays the total points scored, but free throws are not included.

 ## How to Use